marioroy/mce-sandbox/README.md

 limited usage, accepting one or two integers and `-p` options.
 Usage can be found at the top of the file.

-The examples folder provides progressive demonstrations in C.
+The examples folder provides progressive demonstrations in C including parallel range variants in Codon.

 ### Dependencies